21 Jan Ditching Sleep Deprivation: Suicide Risks in Teens

 - Less able to perform well physically and emotionally

-As a parent, you should observe your child an recognize any signs that may indicate suicidal thoughts.
+As a parent, you should observe your child and recognize any signs that may indicate suicidal thoughts.
 Remember, everyone is different.
 Not all individuals will talk about or threaten suicide.
-However, any talk of suicide from your teen should be taken seriously.
-From there you should help them seek immediate professional, emergency, and/or medical attention.
-Here are some identifiers that could also serve as warning signs:

 - Mood swings, including but not limited to: excessive anxiety, depression, angry outbursts, threats, or hopelessness